rate-nl/ISO/ISMS.md

 - Oversees communication with stakeholders and regulatory bodies.

 ## 8. Communication Plan
-- **Internal:** Tech Lead provides updates via email to the CEO and relevant teams.
+- **Internal:** team lead provides updates via email to the CEO and relevant teams.
 - **External:** The CEO handles customer notifications and regulatory compliance communication.

 ## 9. Plan Review and Testing